How Sensory Processing Differences Can Affect Adults Socially

 - Nightclubs or concerts with lots of flashing lights

-- Movie theaters, with their loud volume, giant screen, and people crinkling wrappers all around
+- Movie theaters, with their loud volume, giant screen, and people crinkling wrappers

 - Being outdoors in intense sun